 HIST 4503.
-Special Topics in History
+American Cultural History

 An intensive study of selected aspects of American, European, or non-Western history.
 Prerequisites: HIST 2053 for topics in U.S. History, or HIST 1063 for topics in European or non-Western History.

 HIST 4703.
 History Capstone